Justice-Through-Code/spring_2022/lessons/01_command_line/1_command_line_intro.md

 You now know how to use a core tool to control your computer like a programmer.
 There are [many other commands](https://www.geeksforgeeks.org/linux-vs-windows-commands/) you can use, a couple of which you'll see in the challenge tonight.
 But they're always a google away, so no sweat if you don't remember them!

-We'll discuss your `code editor`, `VSCode`, more in future classes, but for now, open it up.
+We'll discuss your `code editor`, `VSCode`, more later, but for now, open it up.

 It comes with a built in version of `Terminal` that runs even on Windows machines.